yuvalmGS/gigaspaces-wiki-jekyll/xap97net/reading-entries.markdown

 {% exclamation %} Calling `ReadMultiple` operation with a large `maxItems` argument is dangerous - if the space contains many matching entries the result set will be very large, which will impact the network traffic and performance, and possibly result in an out of memory exception. for more information, see the `IReadOnlySpaceProxy.GetSpaceIterator`.

-{% refer %}If you're interested in guaranteeing First-In-First-Out, see [FIFO support]. {% endrefer %}
+{% refer %}If you're interested in guaranteeing First-In-First-Out, see depanlinkFIFO supporttengahlink./fifo-support.htmlbelakanglink. {% endrefer %}